annaduan09/musa-5000-assignment-1/Assignment1.md

 ## **Assumptions Violations**:

 Visual inspections of scatter plots indicate breaches of the linearity and homoscedasticity assumptions.
-The histogram of standardized residuals hints at a mild left-skew.
-The presence of multicolinearity, as revealed in the correlation matrix, poses threats to model accuracy.
+The histogram of standardized residuals shows a mild left skew.
+The presence of multicollinearity, as revealed in the correlation matrix, poses threats to model accuracy.
 Using raw counts of households in poverty could distort its impact on home values, failing to account for variation in population size across block groups.

 ## **Ridge or LASSO Regression**:

-Considering the multicolinearity issue, Ridge and LASSO regression could be effective Both methods introduce a shrinkage penalty on coefficient estimates, ensuring more stable coefficients and enhancing the model's ease of interpretation.
+Considering the multicollinearity issue, Ridge and LASSO regression could be effective.
+Both methods introduce a shrinkage penalty on coefficient estimates, ensuring more stable coefficients and enhancing the model's ease of interpretation.